2023–24 NFL playoffs: United States

 Three of the Wild Card games aired on NBC this postseason, which held the rights to the Saturday afternoon game under its annual rotation with CBS and Fox since 2020, the Sunday night game under the third year of a separate seven-year deal, and the Saturday night game, which was streamed exclusively by Peacock under a one-year deal.
 (Note: Peacock's game was simulcast locally on NBC stations WTVJ in Miami and KSHB in Kansas City.)
 Peacock's game was sold on a stand-alone basis, as the league separated it from the broader television rights deals that began this season.
 This marked the first time that an NFL playoff game was exclusively carried nationally by a streaming platform.
 ESPN entered its third year of their five-year deal for the Monday night Wild Card game, which was simulcast on ABC and the Manningcast alternative telecast on ESPN2.
 The remaining two afternoon games were carried by CBS and Fox.

-Under the new television deals, the four broadcast television partners will now each air one Divisional Playoff game per season, with ESPN/ABC took over that slot that was previously rotated between CBS and Fox.
+Under the new television deals, the four broadcast television partners now each aired one Divisional Playoff game per season, with ESPN/ABC took over that slot that was previously rotated between CBS and Fox.
 CBS and Fox retained the exclusive rights to broadcast the AFC and NFC Championship Games, respectively.

 CBS televised Super Bowl LVIII this season, to be followed by Fox, NBC, and ESPN/ABC under a new annual Super Bowl rotation.
 Nickelodeon also had a youth-friendly broadcast of the game.
 CBS also has sub-licensed the Spanish-language rights for Super Bowl LVIII to TelevisaUnivision, replacing ESPN Deportes, who held the agreement for the three previous Super Bowl games aired by CBS.

 In addition to having exclusive coverage of the Saturday night Wild Card game, Peacock also streamed NBC's other games.
 All of CBS' games streamed on Paramount+, and all ESPN/ABC's games streamed on ESPN+.
 The league's streaming service NFL+ streamed every postseason game on mobile devices only, regardless of broadcaster.